Drinkdriving.org - Sentencing, information and forums - the webs number one drink driving resource

 Top of page

-Can I avoid a drink driving ban if I was driving due to an emergency?
+Can I avoid a driving ban if I was driving due to an emergency or my drink was spiked?

-1. The journey being an emergency.
-If the driver can satisfy the court that the journey was what amounts to an emergency, then a driving ban may be avoided.
+1. The journey being embarked upon due to an emergency.
+If the driver can satisfy the court that the journey was what amounts to a genuine emergency, then a driving ban may be avoided.

-2. Being guilty of drink driving as a result of your drinks being laced with alcohol (spiked) without your knowledge.
+2. Being guilty of driving with excess alcohol as a result of a drivers drinks being laced with alcohol (spiked) without their knowledge.

 3. Moving the vehicle to prevent a hazard or an accident.

-The case law regarding special reasons is a complicated area and it may be essential to consult and call forward expert scientific witnesses in order to try and prove your case.
+The law regarding special reasons is complex.
 Expert legal advice and representation from a solicitor specialising in drink driving law is crucial.

 Back to questions on drink driving solicitors